ohscar/rmalloc/doc/paper/conclusion.rst

 Speed
 ==========
 Calculate the penalty for the fields *penalty*, *best*, *worst* and *average* per application gives each allocator a sum of penalties for each field.
-By taking the avage of these penalties, we can tell the position of each allocator.
+By taking the average of these penalties, we can tell the position of each allocator.
-Allocators that did not finish is given the maximum penalty 5.
+Allocators that did not finish are given the maximum penalty 5.

 This is summarized in Table :ref:`table:speed-positions` below, and we can make a final scoring of the allocators: